ptrthomas/karate-oas-demo/README.md

 ## Prerequisites
 This is a normal Java / Maven project.
 Java 11 is required.

+If you want to generate the `spec.js` for other Open API or Swagger spec files, you need a PRO licence of the [Karate Labs IntelliJ plugin](https://github.com/karatelabs/intellij-plugin).

 ## Demo 1 - Petstore

 OAS file: https://petstore3.swagger.io

 * [`test.feature`](src/test/java/specs/petstore/test.feature) - This is the user flow as a Karate test
     * Note that it has a "full cycle": create (POST), read (GET), update (PUT), remove (DELETE)
-  * The same test can be used as-is on a "real" implementation of the server, by switching the URL
+  * The same test can be used as-is against a "real" implementation of the server, by switching the URL
-* [`spec.js`](src/test/java/specs/petstore/spec.js) - This is the machine-generated mock file
+* [`petstore.js`](src/test/java/specs/petstore/spec.js) - This is the machine-generated mock file that encodes all the information from the Open API spec file [`petstore.yaml`](src/test/java/specs/petstore/petstore.yaml)
   * All request payloads have been converted into Karate schema validators
   * Examples for all response payloads have also been created from the OAS spec
 * [`rules.js`](src/test/java/specs/petstore/rules.js) - This is the part written by hand, but simple and just a few lines